OSGConnect/connectbook/start/data/stashcache.md

 the `/public` location **must** be used for:

-	- Any **input data or software larger than 100MB** for transfer to jobs using StashCache tools
+	- Any **input data or software larger than 100MB** for transfer to jobs using OSG caching tools
-	- Any per-job **output >1GB and <10GB**
+	- Any per-job **output >1GB and <10GB**, which
-	should ONLY be transferred back to the origin using a StashCache `stashcp` command within the job executable.
+	should ONLY be transferred back to the origin using a `stashcp` command within the job executable.

 2. **User must never submit jobs from the `/public` location,** and should continue to ONLY submit jobs from within their `/home` directory.
 All `log`, `error`, `output`